-The purpose of this study is to identify an appropriate structure to successfully serve all alternative students in an effort to increase the graduation rate and academic proficiency of the students at an alternative high school in southeastern North Carolina.
-Students "at-risk"
+The purpose of this study is to identify an appropriate structure to successfully serve alternative students in an effort to increase the graduation rate and academic proficiency of the students at an alternative high school in rural southeastern North Carolina and how virtual learning and seat time impacts this structure.
+Additionally, three strategies emerged as important sub themes.
+Those three sub themes were as follows: integration of full use of smartphones in virtual learning programs, better understanding by parents of Plato Learning and utilization of technology functions in lieu of actual school attendance.